kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 1. Split the cluster into mutually-exclusive domains where a preemptor will be put:
    - for pod P, it will always be individual nodes
-   - for pod group G, we will start with just one "whole cluster"; eventually once we will have topology-aware scheduling, we will most probably inject some domain-based split here
+   - for pod group G, we will start with just one "whole cluster";

 1. For every domain computed above run the following points: